-Following are the definitions given by various bodies in India

-Institute of Company Secretaries of India (ICSI) Corporate Governance is the application of best management practices, compliance of law in true letter and spirit and adherence to ethical standards for effective management and distribution of wealth and discharge of social responsibility for sustainable development of all stakeholders.
+Following are the definitions given by various bodies in India idons given by various bodies in indi Institute of Company Secretaries of India (ICSI) Corporate Governance is the application of best management practices, compliance of law in true letter and spirit and adherence to ethical standards for effective management and distribution of wealth and discharge of social responsibility for sustainable development of all stakeholders.
 Confederation of Indian Industry (CII)- Desirable Corporate Governance Code, 1998 Corporate governance deals with laws, procedures, practices, and implicit rules that determine a company's ability to take informed managerial decisions vis-à-vis its claimants - in particular, its shareholders, creditors, customers, the State, and employees.
-There is a global consensus about the objective of 'good' corporate governance: maximizing long-term shareholder value Report of Kumar Mangalam Birla Committee on Corporate Governance constituted by SEBI (1999) Strong corporate governance is indispensable to resilient and vibrant capital markets and is an important instrument of investor protection.
-It is the blood that fills the veins of transparent corporate disclosure and high-quality accounting practices.
-It is the muscle that moves a viable and accessible financial reporting structure Report of N.R Narayana Murthy Committee on Corporate Governance constituted by SEBI (2003) Corporate Governance is the acceptance by management of the inalienable rights of shareholders as the true owners of the corporation and of their own role as trustees on behalf of the shareholders.
-It is about commitment to values, about ethical business conduct and about making a distinction between personal and corporate funds in the management of a company
+There is a global consensus about the objective of 'good' corporate governance: maximizing long-term shareholder value Report of Kumar Mangalam Birla Committee on Corporate Governance Strong corporate governance is indispensable to resilient and vibrant capital markets and is an important instrument of investor protection.
+It is the blood that fills the veins of transparent corporate accessible financial reporting structure Corporate Governance is the acceptance by management of inalienable rights shareholders as the true Report of N.R owners of the corporation and Narayana Murthy of their own role as trustees on Committee behalf of the shareholders.
+It is Corporate about commitment to values.
+Governance about ethical business conduct constituted by and about making a distinction SEBI (2003) between personal and corporate funds in the management of a company